octoblu/removing-the-human-problem-the-meshblu-way/channels-as-devices.md

 ## Scenario 3

 Andrew wants to use the Octoblu Twitter Account in a flow.
 Aaron and Peter are already using that Twitter account.
 Andrew is just an intern, and cannot be trusted, so they do not want to disclose the password to him.

+Andrew begs Peter to give him access to the Octoblu Twitter Account.
+After months of ignoring Andrew's groveling, Peter finally relents.
+He goes through the whole process described in **Scenario 2** to create a second **User Device** for himself, which we will call **TwitAndrew**.

+He then adds Andrew to the **TwitAndrew** `configure.update` whitelist, so that when Andrew adds the device to a flow, Octoblu can add that flow to **TwitAndrew**'s `message.from` whitelist.

+Andrew promptly abuses his new Tweeting powers by posting a bunch of cat pictures.
+Peter can now revoke Andrew's access by Oauth the **twitter-service** with Twitter again, and then removing **TwitAndrew** from the list of devices that the **Credentials Device** is subscribed to.